 The Head Teacher is responsible for certifying that procedures for ensuring that safety precautions are properly managed will be discussed, formulated and effectively disseminated to all staff.

 Staff will receive fire safety training to ensure they understand the procedure for fire drills and the use of fire equipment e.g. fire blanket or extinguishers.

-The school will test evacuation procedures on a termly basis either as class fire drills or whole school fire drill.
+The school will test evacuation procedures on a termly basis as whole school fire drill.